bovender/configure-server/README.md

 to `/etc/apache2/conf-available/phpmyadmin.conf` and reload the Apache configuration.

-Then, use an SSH tunnel to access phpMyAdmin from localhost:
+Then, use an SSH tunnel to access phpMyAdmin from a remote computer via the server's `localhost`:

     ssh -L 8080:localhost:80 $DOMAIN.$TLD